 Rosen achieves all of this with a very simple prose style, which has enough touches of formal language to give us a feel for the era, without sounding archaic.
 Furthermore, she builds Delia’s character with precision so that we cannot help but empathize with her.
 This also helps us believe how both Arthur and Marshall would fall in love with her.
 Despite how Rosen shows Marshall’s harsher side, in his relationship with Delia he is both charming and endearing, which of course, is exactly why Nellie loved him as well.
 This leaves Nellie to be the prime antagonist in the story, and Rosen has her play that part with all her might.

 All told, this book is simply a joy to read from beginning to end.
 Rosen’s style is engaging and era appropriate with elements that made this almost into a page-turner mystery novel.
 The only small problem was the part of the story that bordered on being too romantic for my taste, but otherwise this novel is hard to fault.
 Despite my already knowing many of the facts behind this story, I found some non-fictional things that I didn’t know anything about, together with some very enjoyable fictional additions.
 For all of this, I can warmly recommend this novel with four and a half out of five stars.

-“What the Lady Wants” by Renee Rosen is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), from an IndieBound store near you as well as new or used from Alibris, or used from Better World Books (promoting libraries and world literacy).
+“What the Lady Wants” by Renee Rosen is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), from an IndieBound store near you as well as new or used from Alibris, or used from Better World Books (promoting libraries and world literacy).

 (* This is why many Chicagoans – myself included – boycott Macy’s, because they refused to leave the name “Marshall Field & Co.” up on that the State Street building when they bought them out.)